-Research the banks to determine which to open an account with
+1. Research the banks to determine which account to open

 Look around for which bank offers the best interest rates on your cheque and savings accounts.
 Some banks offer good rates to new customers.
 Some of the best deals can be found by just picking up the phone or even researching the bank online for the best deals.

 2. Spend Less time watching TV!

 Watching less television can surprisingly help you to save a fair amount of money in more than one way.
 This can result in less exposure to ads which creates the want to spend money on unnecessary items.
 Watching less television can also save on the electricity bill and leaves time to focus on more important things such as your family, a side business or studies.

 3. Sign up for every free customer rewards program